oncodash/ontoweaver/README.md

 implementation of those interfaces, and make them interact with the others.

-The first function interface is the `congregate.Congregater`, which role is to consume a list of Biocypher tuples, find duplicated elements, and store them in a dictionary mapping a key to a list of elements.
+The first function interface is the `congregate.Congregater`, whose role is to consume a list of Biocypher tuples, find duplicated elements, and store them in a dictionary mapping a key to a list of elements.

-This allows to implement a de-duplication algorithm with a time complexity in O(n·log n).
+This allows to implementation of a de-duplication algorithm with a time complexity in O(n·log n).

 A `Congregater` is instantiated with a `serialize.Serializer`, indicating which part of an element is to be considered when checking for equality.

-The highest level fusion interface is `fusion.Fusioner`, which role is to process a `congregate.Congregater` and return a set of fusioned nodes.
+The highest level fusion interface is `fusion.Fusioner`, whose role is to process a `congregate.Congregater` and return a set of fusioned nodes.

-OntoWeaver provides `fusion.Reduce` as an implementation of `Fusioner`, which itself relies on an interface which role is to fuse two elements:
+OntoWeaver provides `fusion.Reduce` as an implementation of `Fusioner`, which itself relies on an interface whose role is to fuse two elements:
 `fuse.Fuser`.

-OntoWeaver provides a `fuse.Members` as an implementation, which itself relies on `merge.Merger`, which role is two fuse two elements' *components*.
+OntoWeaver provides a `fuse.Members` as an implementation, which itself relies on `merge.Merger`, which role is to fuse two elements' *components*.

 So, from the lower to the higher level, the following three interfaces can be implemented: